-Advanced Airflow.
-Cross-DAG task and sensor dependencies
+Advanced Airflow: Cross-DAG tasks and sensor dependencies

 In this article we are going to tell you some ways to solve problems related to the complexity of data engineering itself.
 An Airflow DAG can become very complex if we start including all dependencies in it, and furthermore, this strategy allows us to decouple the processes, for example, by teams of data engineers, by departments, or any other criteria.